gyGil/gyGil.github.io/_posts/2018-06-19-Facial-Keypoint-Detection.md

 ![train data](/images/fkd_train_data.png)

 ## Step 1: Build CNN model to find keypoints on face
 I tried to test various models to get the better result.
 I tested single and multiple conv + maxpool layers with 1~3 fully connected layers at the end of model.
 I also tested dropout to generalize on conv layer which isn't work because conv layers is already generalized itself (conv layers's local connectivity).
-I only applied dropout on fully connected layer for generalization.
+Dropout is applied to fully connected layer to reduce overfitting.
 I used ReLu activations through model except the final activation.
-I chose final activation as Tanh Because final output is -1 to 1.
-I used adaptive optimizer which is Adam which produced the best result and applied mean squared error as loss function that can evaluate continuous numerical outputs.
+I chose final activation as Tanh because final output is -1 to 1.
+The adaptive optimizer which is Adam was produced the best result.
+Loss function is applied mean squared error that can evaluate continuous numerical outputs.
+Early Stopping is used to stop when validation loss is not improved in few epochs.
+The below final model is inspired from VGG-16 and VGG-19.

 ```python
 # Import deep learning resources from Keras